Memory loss (amnesia) is unusual forgetfulness. You may not be able to remember new events, recall one or more memories of the past, or both.

 Causes of Memory loss

-Memory loss can be caused by many different things.
+Memory loss can be caused by many things.
 To determine a cause, your doctor or nurse will ask if the problem came on suddenly or slowly.

 Many areas of the brain help you create and retrieve memories.
 A problem in any of these areas can lead to memory loss.

-Causes of memory loss include:
+Other causes of memory loss include:

-- Alcohol or use of illicit drugs
+- Alcohol or use of illegal drugs

 - Brain infections such as Lyme disease, syphilis, or HIV/AIDS